sonnyit/java-interview/JavaCore/Collections.md

 ```
 A changes one reference, B changes one reference, C assigns two references.

-### 21. Can you limit the initial capacity of vector in java?
+### 21. Can you limit the initial capacity of vector in Java?

 I'm not sure if limit is correct word to be used in this question.

 One can just set the initial capacity of the Vector.

 Well you could say that you are putting lower limit on the size of the Vector.

 ### 22. What method should the key class of Hashmap override?